jamesgurung/teams-homework-checker/README.md

-  "fromEmail": "Address from which to send summary emails", "seniorTeam": ["Array", "of", "teacher", "initials", "in", "SLT"], "replyTo": "Initials of the teacher to receive email replies", "classFilter": "Filter for listing educationClass resources, e.g.: startswith(externalId,'23_24_')", "defaultWeeks": 1,
+  "fromEmail": "Address from which to send summary emails", "seniorTeam": ["Array", "of", "teacher", "initials", "in", "SLT"], "replyTo": "Initials of the teacher to receive email replies", "classFilter": "Prefix filter for educationClass resources, e.g.: 2025-", "defaultWeeks": 1,
   "customWeeks": [
     { "year": 7, "subject": "Cp", "weeks": 2 }